Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/System.md

 The Function order in the Run() (in a frame):
 1. Calculate deltaTime
-2. Refresh Keyboard and Mouse events
+2. Refresh Events (Keyboard, Mouse, Window etc)
 3. Update
 4. Check Collisions
 5. LateUpdate